Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Acknowledgments

 \section{Acknowledgments}

 This work was largely completed during two periods of sabbatical leave by RN in France in 2014 and 2018, supported by UNSW and French funding sources.
-We thank Daniel Bennequin, Juan Pablo Vigneaux and the group at IMJ-PRG, Universit\'e Paris Diderot, and Andreas Spohn, Markus Abel, Nicolas H\'erouard and Tony Kennedy for technical comments, Stephen Whitaker for providing a a manuscript, and Hayward Maberley of the UNSW Canberra library for literature support.
+We thank Daniel Bennequin, Juan Pablo Vigneaux and the group at IMJ-PRG, Universit\'e Paris Diderot, as well as Andreas Spohn, Markus Abel, Nicolas H\'erouard, Tony Kennedy and Ali Ghaderi for comments on early versions of the manuscript, Stephen Whitaker for a difficult-to-find reference, and Hayward Maberley of the UNSW Canberra library for literature support.

 {Appendix \Alph{section}} {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{figure}} {\Alph{section}.\arabic{equation}}